ergoplatform/ergodocs/docs/dev/stack/ergotool.md

-ErgoTool is created with security in mind and tries its best to safeguard the usage of sensitive information like mnemonic phrases (which are never stored persistently), passwords (which are never shown on the screen) etc. In addition, secret keys are never stored on local disk unencrypted and surely never sent anywhere.
+ErgoTool is created with security in mind and tries its best to safeguard the usage of sensitive information like mnemonic phrases (which are never stored persistently), passwords (which are never shown on the screen) etc. In addition, secret keys are never stored on a local disk unencrypted and surely never sent anywhere.

 ## Conclusion

 ErgoTool is designed to look and feel like a typical CLI utility:

-- which is easy to use and fast to run from command line
+- which is easy to use and fast to run from the command line
 - can be scriptable via shell scripts
 - has built-in usage help

-At the same time ErgoTool is designed to be easily extensible:
+At the same time, ErgoTool is designed to be easily extensible:

 - implemented in high-level language Scala
 - reuses the core libraries which are used in Ergo network client
 - open-sourced and fully documented

 This last point is especially important as many new commands can be easily added to ErgoTool, thanks to its architecture.
-If you need a specific feature or a command please file an issue or maybe even a PR.
+If you need a specific feature or a command,  please file an issue or maybe even a PR.

-The extensibility of ErgoTool is a subject of the next planned blog post, stay tuned!

 ## References